lynndylanhurley/devise_token_auth/README.md

 #### Provider settings
 In `config/initializers/omniauth.rb`, add the settings for each of your providers.

 These settings must be obtained from the providers themselves.
-More information about providers can be found [here](https://github.com/intridea/omniauth/wiki/List-of-Strategies).

 ##### Example using github, facebook, and google:
 ~~~ruby